mcmasty/mcmasty.github.io/_pages/covid-splash.md

 - <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> New Cases back over 25,000, you can see the regression of growth factor as we slide back down the (logistic) growth curve.

-- Midwest seems near peak growth (according to peak coverage metric): 4 of the top 5 states nearest peak new cases are in the midwest: MN, IL, WI, IN.

 <br>
 <!--http://localhost:5000/covid-page/#coronavirus-tracking-sites-and-data-sources -->